Zakaria989/Health-Expert-Blazor/README.md

 ## Introduction
 This personal health expert website is a demo/learning project that allows users to get a personalized chat assistant that helps each user, by getting advice that is based on their preferences and information.
 The web application is built using Blazor,C#,.Net 7 and integrates with OpenAI's API to provide advanced natural language processing features for interactive communication with the personal health expert.

+Note: This project is developed by a beginner and intended as a learning/demo project, so feedback and constructive criticism are welcome.

 ## Features
 * Personalized chatbot for health-related questions and advice.
 * Personalized meal planning based on user preferences